Landscape Industry Announces National Apprenticeship Program

 Apprenticeship programs present an appealing alternative to four-year college programs, with a promising pathway to a well-paying career.
 With the formalization of this apprenticeship program, the landscape profession is now considered a skilled trade, validating the training, skills, and expertise required of its professionals.
 This program is particularly appealing to high school students that would rather learn through on-the-job training than attend college, veterans considering a second career, and those currently working who are ready to learn a new craft.

 Companies and prospective apprentices interested in participating in the program can visit LandscapeIndustryCareers.org or email Apprenticeship@LandscapeProfessionals.org for more information.

 The National Association of Landscape Professionals represents an industry that employs nearly 1 million landscape, lawn care, irrigation and tree care professionals who create and maintain healthy green spaces for the benefit of society and the environment.
 NALP offers education, networking, training and certification programs that increase the professionalism in the industry and inspire its members to excellence.
 For more information from NALP about careers in the lawn and landscape industry, visit LandscapeIndustryCareers.org.
 For more information about NALP, visit LandscapeProfessionals.org.

 Ready to jumpstart your future?
-Contact NALP to find a sponsoring company, or talk with a landscape professional in your area.
+Contact NALP about a landscaping apprenticeship, to find a sponsoring company, or to talk with a landscape professional in your area.